 Because they're typically shorter, easier to employ, and less expensive to purchase, bumper pull trailers are the most common type of hot shot trailer you'll see on the roads.

-The fact that these trailers can't haul anything more than 10,000 pounds makes it easier for less experienced drivers, that don't necessarily possess a CDL, to get into hot shot trucking with a class three pickup truck.
+The fact that these trailers can't haul anything more than 10,000 pounds makes it easier for non-CDL drivers to get into hot shot trucking with a class three pickup truck.

 That said, bumper pull trailers are still plenty capable.
 And, for companies that need to move smaller amounts of freight, these hot shot trailers provide a competent, cost-effective, solution.

-What Trucks Are Used For Hot Shot Trucking?
+What Are the Driver Requirements for Hot Shot Trucking?

 You see, hot shot trailers — and whatever they’re carrying (up to 16,500 pounds) — can be pulled using a class 3, class 4 or class 5 pickup truck.